crewtimer/crewtimer-points/README.md

 2. Add your custom calculator under src/calculators.
 See [FIRA Points](src/calculators/FIRAPointsCalc.ts) or [Barnes Points](src/calculators/BarnesPointsCalc.ts).
 Be sure to deal with ties in calculation results.
 For example, a tie for second place would result in omission of a third place result.
 Use the [genPlaces helper](https://github.com/crewtimer/crewtimer-points/blob/main/src/calculators/FIRAPointsCalc.ts#L180C3-L183C67).
 See other helpers dealing with event names in [src/common/CrewTimerUtils.ts](src/common/CrewTimerUtils.ts).
 3. Add a jest test under tests/.
 To use actual test data from a regatta (recommended), start the demo and select Live Data and export a json file for an existing regatta.
 4. Add a [React visualizer](https://react.dev/) under src/components.
 See [FIRA Points](src/components/FIRAPoints.tsx) or [Barnes Points](src/components/BarnesPoints.tsx).
 If you are unfamiliar with React and don't want to learn React, ask Glenn to do this for you or get you started based on an example you provide.
 React components from the [Material UI](https://mui.com/material-ui/getting-started/) project are utilized.
-5. Add export references for your new points viewer in [src/index.ts](src/index.ts).
+5. Add references for your new points viewer in [src/index.ts](src/index.ts) to the PointsViewers array.
-6. Optionally reference your visualizer from example/App.tsx.
-Regardless, your viewer will be available under 'Live Data' test page after adding to index.ts.  `yarn clean` may be needd to see your changes to index.ts or App.ts.
+6. `yarn clean` may be needd to see your changes to index.ts or App.ts.
 7. Test your code (see Running Jest Tests below).
 8. Lint and format your code: ```yarn prepublishOnly```
 9. Bump the 'version' field in package.json.